mathewchandy03/Bootstrap_KS_Test/README.md

 # Bootstrap_KS_Test

-The Kolmogorov-Smirnov (KS) test is a useful goodness-of-fit statistic.
+Abstract: The Kolmogorov-Smirnov (KS) test is a useful goodness-of-fit statistic.
 It can be used to see if a population follows a hypothesized distribution and has and can be applied to a variety of fields.
 It has been used to analyze the random distribution of cosmic microwave background radiation (Næss, 2012).